Zilkib/BackendwithoutAuth/README.md

 ---

 Thank you for your interest in the Klinisches Anwendungsprojekt.
-We hope this project proves to be a valuable asset in your clinical application testing endeavors.
 If you have any questions or need further assistance, please don't hesitate to reach out to us.
 Happy testing!